persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-18-python-fastapi-auth-ml-five.md

 ---
-title: Python FastAPI with JWT Auth serving House Price Predicting using Classic Machine Learning with the Ames Housing Datase (v7)
+title: Python FastAPI with JWT Auth serving House Price Predicting using the Classic Machine Learning with the Ames Housing Datase (v7)
 date: 2026-05-06
 published: true
 categories: